Do I need a surge protector for RV?

 - It can only be used vertically.

-- Can easily be stolen even when locked.
+- It can easily be stolen even when locked.

 Progressive Industries SSP30 Smart Surge